CloudyDino/SnakeBot-Game/README.md

 - To get started, download the latest zip file or copy the GitHub repository by using the following command on your Mac or Linux terminal:
 `$ git clone https://github.com/DrAlias/SnakeBot-Game.git`
 - Then place your AI and your opponent's AI into the SnakeBot directory which is where the Game, SnakeBoard, and AI .java files are.
-- Modify Game.java and replace constructors with both teams' AIs.
+- Modify Game.java and replace constructors with both teams' AIs and don't forget to insert the player number into the constructor.
-- Modify teams' AIs' variables to match their player number.
 - Compile everything and run by using the following command when in the SnakeBot directory:
 `$ javac *.java && java Game`